Carlsberg Group: Early history

+Overseas activities and recent history

 The first overseas license for brewing was given to the Photos Photiades Breweries, and in 1966 Carlsberg beer was brewed for the first time outside Denmark at the Photiades breweries in Cyprus.
 The first brewery to be built outside Denmark was in Blantyre, Malawi in 1968.

-Carlsberg merged with Tuborg breweries in 1970 forming the United Breweries AS, and merged with Tetley in 1992.
+Carlsberg merged with Tuborg Breweries in 1970 (but backdated to 1969) forming the "De forenede Bryggerier" (United Breweries AS), and merged with Tetley in 1992.
 Carlsberg became the sole owner of Carlsberg-Tetley in 1997.

-In 2008 Carlsberg Group, together with Heineken, bought Scottish & Newcastle, the largest brewer in the UK, for £7.8bn ($15.3bn).
+In 2008, Carlsberg Group, together with Heineken, bought Scottish & Newcastle, the largest brewer in the UK, for £7.8bn ($15.3bn).

-In 2013 the company joined leading alcohol producers as part of a producers' commitments to reducing harmful drinking.
+In 2013, the company joined leading alcohol producers as part of a producers' commitments to reducing harmful drinking.

-In November 2014, Carlsberg agreed to take over Greece's third largest brewery, the Olympic Brewery, adding to its operations in the country already and effectively transforming the firm into the second biggest market player in Greece.
+In November 2014, Carlsberg agreed to take over Greece's third largest brewery, the Olympic Brewery, adding to its operations in the country and effectively transforming the firm into the second biggest market player in Greece.

 The old brewery in Copenhagen was once open for tours.
 In January 2020, the brewery was closed for a complete refurbishment.
-It is not known when it will reopen.
+It reopened in a fully refurbished museum called Home of Carlsberg in December 2023.

+In 2024, a High Court Judge approved a £3.3bn deal for Carlsberg to buy UK drinks maker Britvic.
+Carlsberg plans to create a single integrated drinks business called Carlsberg Britvic following the takeover.
+Britvic, external, based in Hemel Hempstead, Hertfordshire, employs about 4,500 people and produces J20, Robinsons squash and Tango.